tobiaskortus/covid19-search/processing/README.md

   <img width=50% src="laufzeit-mongo.png">
 </p>

-**Fig 3:** analyisis of the different database operations that are required in order to create the inverted index database model.
+**Fig 3:** analysis of the different database operations that are required in order to create the inverted index database model.

 </br>

-Since the connection to the database is established only once for each processed chunk and is hence only performed significantly less frequently than the other operations it has no significant negative impact on the runtime of the algorithm.
+Since the connection to the database is established only once for each processed chunk and is hence only performed significantly less frequently than the other operations, it has no significant negative impact on the runtime of the algorithm.

 However, the read access, which is carried out several times for each document, can be identified as a relevant bottleneck.
 In order to minimize the time required for a read access, an additional Redis cache is used, in which the most frequently used word stems and document IDs are managed.
-By using this measure the runtime of the inverted index construction can be improved significantly.
+By using this measure, the runtime of the inverted index construction can be improved noticeable.

 The caching of entries is performed in addition to the update of the inverted index, which is located in the MongoDb database, using either the `update_cache_stem` or the `update_cache_doc_id` function in order to reduce the mean query time when the algorithm is in state 2 or 3 (as described previously).
 The queries `is_stem_existent` and `is_doc_ide_xistend` are then used instead of the plain MongoDB query (as described in the [Model Creation]() section) in order to provide a two step query.
-For both functions the lookup in the redis cache is the preffered method.
+For both functions the lookup in the redis cache is the preferred method.
 If this query does not return any result, the corresponding MongoDB query is performed in order to obtain a reliable statement whether the wanted object does exist in the right condition.

 ```python
 """